 Your Answer : (Not Answered)

-Refer passage for answer.
+Refer to passage for answer.

 Total number of questions : 20